 The key to success in these cases is the time spent in preparing documentation and evidence to prove the high exceptional hardship standard.
-Yemi Getachew Immigration Law Office, P.C., takes the time to explore all the areas that constitute hardship and prepares a well-documented application.
+Getachew & Ansari Immigration Attorneys, P.C., takes the time to explore all the areas that constitute hardship and prepares a well-documented application.
 For decades, our team has focused exclusively on immigration, including the defense of non-citizens threatened with removal.
 Our clients live all over the Bay Area and Northern California.

 What Should You Expect With a Removal Case?